Muddina Kanmani

 Muddina Kanmani is a 1997 Indian Kannada-language drama film, directed and produced by Ravi Kottarakara The film stars Shiva Rajkumar, Sai Kumar, Shilpa and Maathu.
 The film was a remake of director Rajasenan's Malayalam film Aadyathe Kanmani (1995).

+Plot

+Shivu's mother dreams to have a grandson but when his wife delivers a baby girl, a fearful Shivu temporarily brings home his friend's baby boy instead of his newborn daughter.